truenas/middleware/docs/userguide/index.rst

 If your network does not have a DNS server or NFS, SSH, or FTP users are receiving “reverse DNS” or timeout errors, add an entry for the IP address of the FreeNAS® system in the “Host name database” field.

-**NOTE:** if you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.
+.. note:: if you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.

 **Figure 7.1a: Global Configuration**